Fliplet/fliplet-agent/README.md

 # Frequency of running using unix cronjob syntax
 frequency: '*/15 * * * *'

+# If set to true, the sync will also run when the script starts.
+# Otherwise, it will only run according to the frequency setting above.
+sync_on_init: true

 # The query to run to fetch the data to be pushed to Fliplet
 query: SELECT id, email, fullName, updatedAt FROM users;